jina-ai/docs/chapters/logging.rst

 Motivation
 -------------------

-In order to better understand, monitor and debug the running and lifetime of Jina's peas, pods and flow, Jina offers logging to help log the messages.
+In order to better understand, monitor, and debug the running and lifetime of Jina's peas, pods, and flow, Jina offers logging to help log the messages.

 Before you start
 -------------------